-When historian and author Lydia Pyne began work on her book “Postcards: The Rise and Fall of the World’s First Social Network,” (Reaktion Press, 2021) her relatives began giving her family postcard collections
+When historian and author Lydia Pyne started work on her book “Postcards: The Rise and Fall of the World’s First Social Network,” (Reaktion Press, 2021) her relatives began giving her family postcard collections.

-Her mother sent a box with hundreds of cards Pyne’s great-grandfather had received between 1905 and 1920, the so-called ‘golden age of postcards.’
+First her mother sent a box with hundreds of cards Pyne’s great-grandfather received between 1905 and 1920, the so-called ‘golden age of postcards.’
 That box proved a time capsule of postcard types, printing methods, and styles.
-Other relatives followed suit, and Pyne is now her family’s postcard archivist.
+Then, other relatives followed suit, and Pyne is now her family’s postcard archivist.

 Those vintage postcards became key to her wider scholarly research.

 “Postcards are personal and always have been,” Pyne told me over coffee recently.

 Rich with color images, Pyne’s smartly articulated book traces the history of postal cards and how they became a critical means of connecting people with each other, and also with places and ideas.
 Deceptively simple objects, postcards left an indelible and intricate mark on the history of human communication — part of the first worldwide social network.
 And the short, image-based, ephemeral messages of social media are their digital descendants.

 “I was interested in understanding postcards as a social technology,” Pyne said.
 “We have the same behaviors with social media that we did with postcards.
 We want personal connection.”

 Today, social scientists parse out the performative aspects of social media — how we document what we eat, what we do, where we travel, and present it to others in a bid for our own self-authentication, and to be validated for others.